Sertraline is a generic prescription antidepressant medication that is also sold under the brand name Zoloft.

 - Changes in blood pressure

-The most common symptoms of sertraline overdose include agitation, dizziness, nausea, vomiting, shakiness, confusion, fever, rapid heartbeat, and sleepiness.
+Common symptoms of sertraline overdose include agitation, dizziness, nausea, and vomiting.
+Overdose can also cause shakiness, confusion, fever, rapid heartbeat, and sleepiness.

-While fatal overdoses are uncommon, they are more likely to occur when a patient combines sertraline with other substances.
+While fatal overdoses are rare.
+But they are more likely to occur when sertraline is mixed with other interacting medications, alcohol, or illicit drugs.